garthpuckerin/garthpuckerin/CONTRIBUTING.md

 # Contributing to Garth Puckerin Portfolio

-This document outlines the development workflow and guidelines for contributing to the portfolio project, especially during the Portfolio Demo System expansion (v1.1.0).
+This document outlines the development workflow and guidelines for contributing to the portfolio project, current version v1.2.0 with comprehensive mobile UX and browser enhancements.

 ## 🚫 **Protected Branches**